 A user-friendly but solid extra layer of security to protect our business-critical tools: that's the challenge we took upon ourselves.
 Here's how we did it.

 Due to security regulations, we've added an extra layer of authentication to our business-critical tools using two-factor authentication (2FA).
 This is the most widespread and user-friendly solution, combining something that you know (your password) with something that you own (eg. your smartphone) to be able to log in.

 This extra layer was implemented as an Apache2 module straight at the web-server level, and functions as a proxy.
-The module checks if you are authenticated on the top-level domain and if not, will redirect you to a separate page for authentication.
+The module checks if you are authenticated and if not, will redirect you to a separate page for authentication.